Treating and disposing of hazardous/special waste

 Diluting hazardous/special waste by mixing it with non-hazardous materials doesn't qualify as treatment.
 If hazardous/special waste is mixed in this way it must still be classified and managed as hazardous/special waste, or separated when it is safe to do so.

-Mixing different categories of hazardous/special waste, or hazardous/special waste with non-hazardous waste or non-waste, is only allowed in certain circumstances and always requires a permit.
+Mixing different categories of hazardous/special waste, or hazardous/special waste with non-hazardous waste or non-waste, is only allowed in certain circumstances and always requires an authorisation, such as a permit.

 You must only dispose of hazardous/special waste at authorised sites.